 Can Massage Relieve Back Pain?

 Massage is an effective therapy for treating different types of back pains.
 It’s normally used as part of a pain management regime to prepare you for other treatment interventions or exercises.
 Usually, back pain is just a symptom of other pain conditions.
-A massage therapy can effectively relieve you of back pain.
+Massage therapy can effectively relieve you of back pain.
 Since different massages target different parts of your body, you need to know the best massage for lower back pain.

 Benefits of Body Massage

-A massage therapy can potentially benefit you in the following ways:
+Massage therapy can potentially benefit you in the following ways:

-- Trigger the release of more ‘feel good’ chemicals known as endorphins into your blood stream
+- Trigger the release of more ‘feel-good chemicals known as endorphins into your bloodstream

 - Improve blood flow and circulation to ensure nutrients reach all your body tissues and muscles